Crime Insurance

 • Employee infidelity

-You’re covered for crimes committed by employees, including the embezzlement of company funds and property
+Cover for crimes committed by employees, including the embezzlement of company funds or property.

 • Social engineering fraud

-Crime Insurance covers a variety of techniques used by fraudsters such as pretending to be a supplier or impersonating a person of authority within your organisation
+Crime Insurance covers fraud techniques such as pretending to be a supplier, or impersonating a person of authority in your organisation.

 • Reputational damage

-• In PwC’s 2018 Global Economic Crime and Fraud Survey, 49% of organisations said they’d been a victim of economic crime or fraud – up from 36% in 2016 – with a third of incidents involving some form of cyber crime.
+In PwC’s 2022 Global Economic Crime and Fraud Survey, 46% of organisations said they’d been a victim of economic crime or fraud.
+Most notably, nearly two thirds of technology, media and telecommunications companies experienced some form of fraud, the highest incidence of all industries.

 Have you considered...?